DataFire/Integrations/integrations/generated/google_vision/README.md

     * items [WebImage](#webimage)
   * webEntities `array`: Deduced entities from similar images on the Internet.
     * items [WebEntity](#webentity)

+### WebDetectionParams
+* WebDetectionParams `object`: Parameters for web detection request.
+  * includeGeoResults `boolean`: Whether to include results derived from the geo information in the image.

 ### WebEntity
 * WebEntity `object`: Entity deduced from similar images on the Internet.